Employment Opportunities

 Kilvington Grammar School is committed to non-discriminatory recruitment by providing equal employment opportunity to all, and maintains strict privacy and confidentiality regarding your application.

-We are seeking an experienced and future-focused educational leader to oversee our Library Services and contribute strategically to teaching, learning and student engagement across the School.
+We are seeking an experienced and future-focused educational leader to oversee our Physical Education and Health programs and contribute strategically to student wellbeing, engagement and whole-school culture.

 The Role

-Working closely with the Deputy Principal and Head of Teaching and Learning, the Head of Library Services contributes to curriculum priorities, digital and information literacy initiatives and the enhancement of research capabilities.
-The role includes participation in Curriculum Team meetings and collaboration with staff to support the effective integration of print and digital resources.
+Working closely with the Deputy Principal, Head of Teaching and Learning, and the Wellbeing Team, the Head of Physical Education and Health leads curriculum planning, innovative practice, sport and activity offerings, and the integration of evidence-based approaches that enhance physical, social and emotional development.
+The role includes participation in Curriculum Team meetings and active collaboration with teachers to support effective teaching, assessment and student engagement.

 Key areas of responsibility include:

-• Leading the strategic development of Library Services in line with school priorities.
+- Leading the strategic development of Physical Education and Health programs in line with school priorities

 About You